222-461/desmosString-Generator/README.md

 - Refer to aCBA_ConsoleCMD.txt for commands to run in browser console to change graph form

 - Launch aCBA_SR to delete all files generated during execution and to wipe generator input file
+- **NOTE: Please run the aCBA_OPTIONAL.py file as the design is generated upside down

 ** RESULTS MAY VARY DEPENDING ON PLATFORM. **